rackerlabs/rackspace-how-to/content/rackspace-metrics/rackspace-metrics-overview.md

     metrics data via a public API.
-Through its Query API, Rackspace Metrics supports metrics visualization in the Rackspace Cloud Control Panel and Rackspace Intelligence for data collected through Cloud Monitoring.
+Through its Query API, Rackspace Metrics supports metrics visualization in the Rackspace Cloud Control Panel and Rackspace Intelligence for data collected through Rackspace Monitoring.
 In addition, Rackspace Metrics can also integrate with Graphite and Grafana&reg;.
 For more information, see [Create a Grafana dashboard for Rackspace
     Metrics](/how-to/create-a-grafana-dashboard-for-rackspace-metrics/).